Passkeys FAQ

 There are several alternatives to passwords that provide better security, such as passkeys, Single Sign-Ons (SSO) and Multi-Factor-Authentication (MFA).
 These methods are more secure because they are harder to circumvent than traditional passwords.

 In general, passwords are difficult to use correctly, as they need to be complex, be changed frequently and every website should have a different password.
-For humans, it is just impossible to cope with these requirements and they tend to use simple and similar passwords for all their accounts.
+For humans, it is just impossible to cope with these requirements and people tend to use simple and similar passwords for all their accounts.

 Even strong passwords are not secure since attacks like phishing can fool people into giving up the most unique passwords.